Blog

-The recent suicides of Kate Spade and Anthony Bourdain has placed the spot light on the growing problem of suicide.
-It has triggered conversations on the topic and caused many people to question why such successful and seemingly happy people who had everything going for them would take their own lives.
-Suicide is a heart-breaking problem that is growing and needs to be addressed in as many ways as is possible.
-Understanding the risk factors, knowing the warning signs and what to do about them, is a crucial step.
-The more the awareness the greater the impact on suicide prevention.
+The suicides of successful, well-known people like Robin Williams, Kate Spade, and Anthony Bourdain have invariably triggered questions as to why such successful and seemingly happy people would take their own lives.
+Understanding the risk factors, knowing the warning signs, and what to do about them is a crucial step.
+As awareness increases, so will the impact on suicide prevention.

 Risk Factors for Suicide

-History of suicide attempts is a potent predictor of suicide especially in the first year following discharge from hospital for an attempt.
+A history of suicide attempts is a potent predictor of suicide, especially in the first year following discharge from the hospital for an attempt.

-Prolonged stress, which can manifest in the form of bullying, harassment or relationship problems can also be a precursor for suicidal behavior.
+Prolonged stress, which can manifest in the form of bullying, harassment, or relationship problems, can also be a precursor to suicidal behavior.

 Psychological risk factors include:

-• Hopelessness has been found to be very closely linked to suicidal behavior.
-Higher levels of hopelessness are associated with increasingly acute suicide ideation.
+• Hopelessness is very closely linked to suicidal behavior.
+Higher levels of hopelessness are associated with increasingly active suicide ideation.

-• Suicidal ideation has been found to be closely associated with suicide attempts, especially as they become more intentional and involve thinking about ways in which to end their lives.
+• Suicidal ideation is closely associated with suicide attempts, especially as they become more intentional and involve thinking about ways in which to end their lives.

 • Impulsivity operates in some individuals and increases suicide risk indirectly.
-In such instances, their impulsive behaviors exacerbate their distress levels and triggers the suicide related risk factors, like excessive drug or alcohol use.
+In such instances, their impulsive behaviors exacerbate their distress levels and trigger suicide related risk factors, like excessive drug or alcohol use.

-• Problem solving deficits have been reported by suicide attempters.
-They report that they made the attempt because they could not see a way out of their life situation.
-Research has also demonstrated that suicide attempters experience an inability to generate solutions and a negative attitude towards the ability to solve problems.
+• Problem-solving deficits have been reported by suicide attempters.
+They report that they could not see a way out of their life situation, and suicide became the main solution.

 • A person’s perceptions that he or she is a burden to others has also been identified as being predictive of suicide, especially in older adults and people with chronic pain.